0xZDH/o365spray/README.md

 # o365spray

-This is a basic username enumeration and password spraying tool aimed at Microsoft authentication.
+This is a basic username enumeration and password spraying tool aimed at Microsoft O365.
 For educational purposes only.

 Based on the research from grimhacker:<br>
 https://grimhacker.com/2017/07/24/office365-activesync-username-enumeration/<br>